 and Hohokam people before them, sharing with all life in a dynamic culture of interdependence.

-We are thankful for their legacy, and take seriously our mission to respect, care for and share this place.
+We are grateful for their legacy, and take seriously our mission to respect, care for and share this place.
+Truth, reconciliation and reparation are a constant concern as we continue to be the current dwellers and stewards of this place.

-Bean Tree Farm is located in Dancing Rocks Community, a residential development nested in 20-acres of lush saguaro/ironwood forest.
-The community evolved from a care-taking position that started in 1985.
-In 1990 the first passive solar rammed-earth home was built next to a 1930's stone well-house.
+Present community residents originated from a care-taking position that started in 1985.
+In 1990 the first passive solar rammed-earth home was built next to a 1930's stone well house.

 After permaculture studies and practice in the early 1990's, the idea of a small community began to take shape.
 Between 2003- 2006 the community grew to five rammed-earth solar homes, a barn and outbuildings, clustered on 15% of the 20 acre site.
 Conservation covenants promote ecological practices, and 16 acres is a designated natural conservation area.